Alisson-Ribeiro/Git/README.md

 * git tag -A 'tag' -m "message" ---> creates a tag with a message, 'tag' generally is like a release format 'V0.1.0'

 ## Stash
 ### store your code for later use (it's not a commit).
 Archives (or stashes) changes you made to the working copy, so you can work anywhere else, and then return to the stashed point.
 Hint: never commit a not working patch!
 Stash it instead!
+Attention: 'git stash' command does not stashes changes made to untracked and ignored files.

 * git stash ---> stashes changes for later use
 Obs: Stashes are local to your repository, stashes are not sent to remote when pushing (git push)
+Obs¹: It does not include untracked and ignored files

 * git stash pop ---> brings out of the stash and apllies to the working copy, removing from stash

 * git stash apply ---> brings out of the stash and apllies to the working copy, keeping the copy in stash... it's useful if you may apply the same stash to more branches

+* git stash -u (or --include-untracked) ---> stashes changes for later use, including untracked files but not the ignored ones

+* git stash -a (or --all) ---> stashes changes for later use, includes untracked and ignored files